 The first thing we’re going to do here is, first of all, this is an entire process of a machine learning model being implemented.
 And what is very important here is this part actually right here is the actual model.
-What’s important to notice here is that there’s actually a lot of steps, and a lot of these require human intervention.
-It’s not just a sort of out of the box approach like you buy a piece of software, plug it in, and there, it’s magic.
+What’s important to notice here is that there are actually a lot of steps, and a lot of these require human intervention.
+It’s not just a sort of out-of-the-box approach like you buy a piece of software, plug it in, and there, it’s magic.

 The next we’re going to do is what’s called data cleansing.
 And this is actually a two-fold process, so to speak.
 The first one very simply is if the data, you know, as a quick example, it has a bunch of null values, it’s just not going to work.
 Another one, machine learning models actually only work with numbers.
 They don’t work with texts or anything.
 So they have to be converted into a usable format.
 And, yeah, that’s pretty straightforward, I would say.